MarcGrafZahl/CourseraAppliedDataScienceCapstone/Introduction-Business-Problem.md

 He charges you with a study of <b>how many parks</b> would he have to <b>build</b> in order to keep up the promise in campaign.

+So, your task will be to gather the data of <b>how many neighbourhoods in Toronto do not have a park right now</b>.
+And make a proposal, <b>where to build new parks first</b>.